 For now, Latham will remain focused on helping New Zealand in their bid to win their first Champions Trophy since 2000, back when it was known as the KnockOut Trophy.
 At the time of writing, the Black Caps are priced at 7/1 to win the competition in bet365’s cricket betting odds and the opening batsman will certainly have a key role to play throughout the tournament.

-Last year, the New Zealander played for Kent at County level and he made an immediate impact on his debut.
-Latham notched half centuries in each innings in Kent’s 10-wicket win against Glamorgan; the first player to record such a feat for the county.
+Last year, the New Zealander played for Kent at County level, and he made an immediate impact on his debut.
+Latham notched half centuries in each inning in Kent’s 10-wicket win against Glamorgan; the first player to record such a feat for the county.
 In 77 first class outings, Latham has averaged 41.90 – a decent tally for a batsman at the top of the order.

 With Cook and Latham offering support at the top of the order throughout the year, the future looks bright for Durham.
 A 48-point deduction awaits but after that, Lewis’ men can focus on getting back to the summit of English cricket.
 A solid showing in the One-Day Cup could help to build momentum as Durham look to rebuild and both Tom Latham and Cook will be looking forward to starting that process.